 The premiere date has yet to be announced, but “Dancing With the Stars” will likely kick off its 31st season in September 2022 as part of ABC’s fall lineup.
 The show typically runs for two hours on Monday nights.

 Missed this last season?
 Stream DWTS season 30 on the ABC app or at ABC.com.
 The entirety of all seasons can also be streamed on Hulu, Sling TV, and AT&T TV Now.

 Get All the Latest Updates on “Dancing With the Stars” From BuddyTV

-With BuddyTV, you can organize your DWTS viewing the way you want it.
-You can get your fix of sparkly outfits and amazing choreography any time with BuddyTV’s integrated online options.
-Our channel organization tool means that you set your own DWTS schedule and get recommendations that match your tastes.
-Check out BuddyTV today and be on your way to experiencing the next season of DWTS your way!
+Get your fix of sparkly outfits and amazing choreography any time with BuddyTV’s latest news and updates on DWTS.
+Check out BuddyTV today and be on your way to experiencing the next season of DWTS in no time.